for-giobbe/BASE/tutorial_1.md

 ## Installation and download of the toy dataset:

-BASE substantially consists in a wrapper which leverages the following pieces of software:
+BASE substantially is a wrapper which leverages the following pieces of software:

 * Phyutility
 * RAxML